dizmo/digitalSTROM/README.md

 ##digitalSTROM dizmo

-If you have grace installed, build with python manage.py zip
+If you have grace installed, build the dizmo with python manage.py zip

 Then, drag the built dizmo from the build subfolder into your dizmoSpace